jentfoo/juicebot/README.md

 ### Now with SSL support! ###

-	public class Example4 extends Bot {
+	public class Example4 extends AutoBot {
 		public Example4() {
-			// n.b. you'll need to add self-signed certs to your keystore or this'll be a problem. super("Example4", true); // Yep, it was that easy.
+			// n.b. you'll need to add self-signed certs to your keystore or this'll be a problem. super("Example4", false, true); // Yep, it was that easy.
 		}

 		@Override